 Considerations About our Approach

 Doing an Art Fight attack for a person I’ve never met before resulted in a lot of thoughts for me early on.
 Should I select characters I would like to draw, or something that would challenge me?
 Should I do as many attacks as possible, or take my time and make stronger drawings?
 What style should I use?
 Should I make revenge attacks, or attack people who are more likely to revenge-attack me?

 While I can’t say for certain that I ended up following a set pattern, I came to some conclusions while making this search:

-- We joined the Art Fight as newcomers and strangers.
+We joined the Art Fight as newcomers and strangers.
 If we wanted people to attack us, we needed to be known around, commenting on people and networking.

-- Early on, without any submitted drawings, people that wanted Revenge-attacks may not attack people who have not done attacks before.
+Early on, without any submitted drawings, people that wanted Revenge-attacks may not attack people who have not done attacks before.

-- A marketing staple – First impressions are everything.
+A marketing staple – First impressions are everything.
 Having a nice layout helps people feel that someone is putting effort.
 This includes the main profile and the quality of the attacks being submitted.

-- I donated enough to get access to modifying the CSS of my profile, giving it a better appearance that was in-line with what we normally use for our Whales And Games branding.
+I donated enough to get access to modifying the CSS of my profile, giving it a better appearance that was in-line with what we normally use for our Whales And Games branding.